jacobjeffrey/tmdb-analytics/README.md

 The project uses a **Kimball-inspired star schema** optimized for movie analytics queries.

 **Why star schema:**
-Analytical queries like "revenue by genre" or "top actors by box office" are just a couple of joins in a star schema vs 6-7 joins if everything was normalized.
-TMDB's data maps cleanly to dimensions and facts, and BI tools expect this structure.
+I chose star schema because it's the gold standard for analytics, simplying the number of joins an analyst needs to make.
+3NF would require a lot more joins and is more appropriate for an app, while One Big Table might cause a row explosion with all the nested fields.

 **Design decisions:**
 - **Bridge tables for genres, production_companies, and origin_countries** - These many-to-many relationships are queried constantly ("best performing genres", "top studios by revenue", "films by country"), so I normalized them into proper bridge tables
 - **Unnested production companies from movie details** - TMDB's production_company endpoint was redundant with data already in movie_details, so I extracted and deduped companies directly from the nested JSON arrays in the intermediate layer
-- **JSON for spoken_languages, production_countries, and belongs_to_collection** - Kept these as JSON in `dim_movies` rather than creating another bridge table since it's rarely filtered on and would add unnecessary complexity
+- **JSON for spoken_languages, production_countries, and belongs_to_collection** - Kept these as JSON in `dim_movies` rather than creating another bridge table since I don't have an analytics use-case for them yet.
+Avoided unnesting to keep the mart small.
 - **Popularity as a snapshot** - Currently stored in `dim_people` as a point-in-time value.
-Since TMDB updates this metric daily, tracking it historically would be better suited to a dedicated `fct_popularity` table if I decide to implement time-series tracking
+Might move to a dedicated fct_popularity table if I decide to track historical trends.

 **Key models:**

 **Dimensions:**
-- `dim_movies` - Core movie info: title, release date, runtime, budget, revenue, ratings
+- `dim_movies` - Core movie info: title, release date, description, tagline
-- `dim_people` - Cast and crew: name, biography, popularity
+- `dim_people` - Cast and crew name, biography, popularity
 - `dim_genres`, `dim_languages`, `dim_countries`, `dim_production_companies` - Reference data

 **Facts:**
-- `fct_movies` - Movie performance metrics: revenue, budget, vote counts (one row per movie)
+- `fct_movies` - Movie performance metrics: revenue, budget, vote counts.
+One row per movie.
-- `fct_credits` - Cast and crew assignments with role details (character, job title, department, cast order)
+- `fct_credits` - Cast and crew assignments with role details (character, job title, department, cast order).
+One row per unique credit.

 **Bridges:**
 - `bridge_movies_genres` - Movies ↔ Genres (many-to-many)